fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 In addition to making the frontend code more compact and readable, another benefit of using React UI framework libraries is that they include the JavaScript that is needed to make specific components work.
 Some Bootstrap components require a few unpleasant [JavaScript dependencies](https://getbootstrap.com/docs/4.1/getting-started/introduction/#js) that we would prefer not to include in our React applications.

-Some potential downsides to using UI frameworks through integration libraries instead of using them "directly", are that integration libraries may have unstable API's and poor documentation.
+Some potential downsides to using UI frameworks through integration libraries instead of using them "directly" are that integration libraries may have unstable APIs and poor documentation.
 The situation with [Semantic UI React](https://react.semantic-ui.com) is a lot better than with many other UI frameworks, as it is an official React integration library.

 There is also the question of whether or not UI framework libraries should be used in the first place.
-It is up to everyone to form their own opinion, but for people lacking knowledge in CSS and web design they are very useful tools.
+It is up to everyone to form their own opinion, but for people lacking knowledge in CSS and web design, they are very useful tools.

 ### Other UI frameworks